The 20 Dirtiest Jobs in the World

 Lift Pump Remover

 When a lift pump goes down, it becomes a messy job for the technician who gets sent in to fix it.
 A lift pump is part of a waste water treatment facility and when the pump goes out, the chamber fills with waste and someone must manually filter the chamber.
+It has to rank toward the top of the list of dirty jobs.
 If your sewage ejection pump fails, see what goes into fixing it before calling a repair person.

 Oil Rig Worker